Educational content is one of your most potent weapons.

 3 Important Things to Remember as You Deliver Educational Content

 If you want your content to be truly effective, there are three crucial things to remember.

 Dull, lifeless presentations are quickly forgotten.

-To ensure that your educational content is engaging and interactive for customers, you must put yourself in their shoes.
+To ensure that your content is engaging and interactive for customers, you must put yourself in their shoes.
 Be sure to localize your content to your audience when creating it.

 If you’re not sure where to start, try surveying your potential and existing customers or holding focus groups.
-Then, you can start crafting content that will meet their needs and keep them engaged.
+Then, you can start crafting relevant content that will meet their needs and keep them engaged.

 Your customers want to learn something new, not hear the same old information regurgitated in a new way.